user-64bit/The-Terminal-Tourist/content/sliding-window/index.md

 ---
 title: "Sliding Window"
 date: "2022-05-11"
-tooltip: "When you slide from the window, you'll hell so we carefull when looking out of window"
+tooltip: "When you slide from the window, you'll fall in hell so be carefull when looking out of window"
 author: "Arth Prajapati"
 ---